Catenscia/MxOps/docs/source/user_documentation/tutorial.md

 [2023-01-24 21:34:03,874 steps INFO] Call successful: https://devnet-explorer.multiversx.com/transactions/086d02d7341727aaa89ac09e45bd438aae16ea36b8d46a0723913b4e64968183 [steps:192 in execute]
 ```

 And that's it!
-You just created a repetable way of executing interactions with your smart-contracts! 🥳
+You just created a repeatable way of executing interactions with your smart-contracts! 🥳

 Using the links in the previous outputs, you can navigate the different transactions with the explorer.

 ## Data

-After executing, the `Scenario` data is persitent (until you delete or overwrite it).
+After executing, the `Scenario` data is persistent (until you delete or overwrite it).
 You can access this data using command lines.

 For example, to see all the data saved under our integration_tests_tutorial `Scenario`: